Grandparents stabbed, grandson shot in return, during Sevier County incident

 Dispatch indicated the caller was in a panic as she reported her husband was being stabbed by her grandson.
 Right after the call, the caller was also attacked by the grandson.

-During the stabbing of the grandmother, her husband was able to get a handgun and shoot their grandson multiple times.
+During the stabbing of the grandmother, her husband was able to get a handgun and shoot their grandson multiple times, Deputies say.

 The victims were able to get away and drive to the neighbor’s house and call 911.

-Neighbors tended to the victim’s injuries until deputies arrived and found them in their vehicle bleeding from multiple stab wounds.
+According to the Sheriff, neighbors tended to the victim’s injuries until deputies arrived and found them in their vehicle bleeding from multiple wounds.

-Deputies went to the home and found the suspect, 28-year-old Wade Evans, in the home covered in blood.
+Deputies then went to the home and found suspect, 28-year-old Wade Evans, in the home covered in blood.

 Evans still had a knife in his hand when he approached the deputies but he dropped the knife at their commands.
 Deputies were able to take Evans into custody and transport him to the hospital for care of his wounds.
 He is reported to be in stable condition.